Run Airy Core on AWS with one command.

 Export your AWS_PROFILE and AWS_REGION as described in the AWS documentation.

-Now you can run this command, which will create
+Now you can run the following command in your Airy workspace, which will create a Kubernetes cluster with

 Airy Core in your AWS account: